VOLUNTEER PROGRAMS IN GHANA

-If you are looking for a truly meaningful volunteer program, as well as an unforgettable adventure in rural Africa, Ghana is the right place.
+If you are looking for a truly meaningful volunteering in Ghana, as well as an unforgettable adventure in rural Africa, Ghana is the right place.

-You will have the opportunity to contribute to and improve the skills and knowledge of young people or the health and well-being of the community while exploring all that the country has to offer.
+You will have the opportunity to contribute to and improve the skills and knowledge of young people or the health and well-being of the community in the volunteer programs in Ghana while exploring all that the country has to offer.
 Including the breathtaking nature, the delicious food, the warm climate all year round, its culture and the people who are very friendly.

-In Ghana we collaborate in two volunteer programs, education and health care, your participation in them will be of great help for the development of children and women in the local community.
+In Ghana we collaborate in two volunteer programs in Ghana, education and health care, your participation in them will be of great help for the development of children and women in the local community.

 EDUCATION AND TRAINING IN SCHOOLS

-In this program you will be able to give the best of you with children between 3 and 16 years old, you will collaborate in the schools of the village.
+In this program of the volunteering in Ghana you will be able to give the best of you with children between 3 and 16 years old, you will collaborate in the schools of the village.
 According to your profile and together with you we will choose which group and ages of children to collaborate with.
 Rural education in Africa.

 GENERAL MEDICAL CARE